aerospike/act/README.md

 ### Running the ACT Certification Process
 ---------------------

-To run ACT, you must:
+To run ACT, you must perform these steps:

 1. Prepare the storage device(s) using actprep.
 2. Create the config file for your test.